 Grant and Scholarship Opportunities

-Whenever possible, NCHH provides mini-grants and scholarships to help communities, healthy housing groups, and even individuals grow and advance the healthy housing movement.
+Whenever possible, NCHH provides grants and scholarships to help communities, healthy housing groups, and even individuals grow and advance the healthy housing movement.

 Join the funding announcement listserv to be notified of new developments for current and future grant or scholarship opportunities.